lukapercic/Create-EOS-Cryptography-Proposal-2.md/EOS-Cryptography-Proposal-2-b.md

 - https://github.com/ZeroPass/ack

-Our team built and deployed Port itself (server solution) that acts as our beta version for what we are trying to move on chain.
+Our team built and deployed Port itself (server solution) which acts as our beta version for what we are trying to move on the chain.
 In addition, we already experimented and built Port PoC smart contract for passport attestation on-chain (RSA PKCS 1.5 PKI only).

-We can also attach research from our documentation (which is not completly up to date).
-It is presented in the [In-depth section](https://github.com/ZeroPass/Port-documentation-and-tools#in-depth).

 ## Development Roadmap

-- **Total Estimated Duration:** 12 weeks
+- **Total Estimated Duration:** 19 weeks
-- **Full-Time Equivalent (FTE):**  36 FTE weeks
+- **Full-Time Equivalent (FTE):**  57 FTE weeks
-- **Total Costs:** $55.000
+- **Total Costs:** $87.000

 ### Milestone 1 - Optimization
 - **Estimated duration:** 12 weeks